What’s the difference between the Castle Doctrine and Stand Your Ground in Wisconsin?

 Duty to Retreat in Wisconsin – No Provocation

 When the individual did not provoke the confrontation, the feasibility of retreat from the assailant is handled as an aspect of the general self-defense statute – specifically, whether the individual reasonably believed the force used was necessary to prevent or terminate the interference.
 A jury will be instructed to consider whether the individual had the opportunity to retreat, whether the opportunity was feasible, and whether the individual knew of the opportunity to retreat.

-Further, if the defense shows that the statutory requirements to claim the castle doctrine are satisfied (see above), the court should instruct the jury that there is no duty to retreat.
+Upon a satisfaction of the statutory requirements, courts should instruct juries that there is no duty to retreat.
 The jury will be instructed to not consider evidence relating to whether the individual had an opportunity to flee or retreat.